 The dental implant is inserted into the bone under local anaesthetic so that there is no discomfort during treatment.
-Painkillers are given before treatment and provided afterwards, although there is usually very little discomfort after surgery.
-There is sometimes some minor swelling and/or bruising, but this will usually subside within 4-5 days after the surgery.
+Painkillers and antibiotics are given before treatment and provided afterwards, although there is usually very little discomfort after surgery.
+There will also often be some swelling and bruising, but this will usually subside within 2 weeks of the surgery.

 How do I look after the implants?

 Keeping the implants clean during and after treatment is very important.
 Instructions will be given and techniques demonstrated to enable thorough cleaning before, during and after treatment.
-You will need specific dental cleaning aids and regular review appointments to ensure you are maintaining good oral hygiene.
+You will need different cleaning aids and regular review appointments to ensure you are maintaining good oral hygiene.

 How is the bone assessed and what happens if not enough is present?

-Assessment of the quality, quantity and location of available bone is usually carried out by visual and physical examination, specific dental radiographs (x-rays) to provide a two-dimensional image of the site, and study models of the teeth.
-Sometimes these processes do not provide enough information and a 3D image is required using a CBCT scan.
+Assessment of the quality, quantity and location of available bone is usually carried out by visual and physical examination, specific dental radiographs (x-rays) to provide a two-dimensional image, and study models of the teeth.
+However, sometimes these processes do not provide enough information and a three dimensional image is required using a CBCT scan.

-If not enough bone is present then a number of options are available to try and provide extra bone volume.
+If not enough bone is present then a number of options are available to try and provide extra bone.
 This can be collected from a number of different areas in the mouth.
-Alternatively, a technique called guided bone generation (GBR) may be suitable.
+Alternatively a technique called guided bone regeneration (GBR) may be suitable.
 This uses artificial bone and membrane to serve as a template and aid bone formation in the required area.

-If there is not enough bone present in the posterior regions of the upper jaw, then it may be possible to make room using a sinus lift procedure, where more bone or bone substitute is added to make room for implants to be placed.
+If there is not enough bone present in the premolar and molar regions of the upper jaw, then it may be possible to make room using a sinus lift procedure.
+A sinus is an air-filled cavity on either side of your nose, and this can be accessed by a surgical procedure inside the mouth, and bone or bone substitute added to make more room for implants to be placed.

 What other options are there for replacing missing teeth?